Nemocas/AbstractAlgebra.jl/docs/src/mseries.md

 The power series rings in AbstractAlgebra.jl implement the full Ring interface.

 We give some examples of such functionality.

+!!! note

-Note that divexact can currently only divide by unit series (i.e. whose constant coefficient is invertible).
+    The divexact function can currently only divide by unit series (i.e. whose constant coefficient is invertible).

 **Examples**